SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Argument names are part of the function signature;
 you can specify each parameter by name when calling the function.

+..
+TR: Technically, right now, the argument names are actually part of the *type* rather than the *name*
+   That is, "init (withFoo : Int)" and "init (withBar : String)" both have the function name "init", but have different types.

 .. testcode:: func

     -> func greet(name : String, day : String) -> String {